Key takeaways

 Weight gain

 It’s possible to experience weight gain with Abilify treatment.
-In clinical studies, this side effect was fairly common in adults and common in children.
+In clinical studies, this side effect was common in adults and children.

-If you gain weight while taking Abilify and it’s bothersome to you, talk with your doctor.
-They can recommend ways to help you reach or maintain a weight that’s healthy for you
+If you gain weight while taking Abilify and it bothers you, talk with your doctor.
+They can recommend ways to help you reach or maintain a weight that’s healthy for you.

 Memory loss

-Memory loss is a possible side effect of Abilify.
-But memory loss was rare in people who took the medication in clinical studies.
+Memory loss is a possible side effect of Abilify, but it was rare in people who took the medication in clinical studies.

 Talk with your doctor if you have memory loss while taking Abilify.
 They’ll likely recommend that you stop taking the drug.
 They can also recommend other treatments for your condition.